 If you have any questions you would like to ask the programme leader about this course, please contact:

-- Brenda Roberts, Faculty of Health and Social Care, Edge Hill University, Ormskirk Campus, Lancashire, L39 4QP
+- David Rootes, Faculty of Health and Social Care, Edge Hill University, Ormskirk Campus, Lancashire, L39 4QP

 Browse Course Information